 Outrageously difficult as the other FromSoftware games, Elden Ring will allow you to find alternative routes to your goal- sometimes that can involve playing with other people from its online community, but this is fundamentally still a single-player game.
 Our five-star Elden Ring review called it huge, consistently inventive and absurdly good – an invitation to dive in if we’ve ever had one.

 - Check out our full Elden Ring review

-A prequel to the original game, telling the story of Arthur Morgan, a member of the notorious Van Der Linde gang at the tail-end of the Wild West.
-A bad man looking to make amends for his many transgressions, Arthur’s narrative lacks immediacy but weaves itself through one of gaming’s most detailed open worlds with true artistry.
+A prequel to the original game, Red Dead Redemption2 tells the story of Arthur Morgan, a member of the notorious Van Der Linde gang living at the tail-end of the Wild West era.
+Arthur’s narrative deals with his many transgressions, which makes it lack immediacy, but it weaves itself through one of gaming’s most detailed open worlds with true artistry.

 A breath of fresh air from the big-money behemoths that dominate this best single-player games list, Edith Finch is so poignant and exquisitely crafted that it will soften the hearts of even the most resolute walking-simulator naysayers.

 You meander about in her sizeable but recently abandoned family home set on a haunting island in Washington State.
 You explore the richly detailed house by visiting the still-furnished rooms of each family member and get swept up in the dreamy haze of surreal vignettes that show you how they died.

 It’s a meditative game about piecing together the story of a family that seems to be afflicted by a merciless curse.